The year to actually put into practice what you’ve been thinking of doing for ages – selling on Amazon’s Marketplace.

 There really is no better time.

-195 Million Monthly Unique Visitors (in the U.S. alone) 300 Million Active Customers in More than 20 Countries
+195 Million Monthly Unique Visitors (in the U.S. alone), 300 Million Active Customers in More than 20 Countries.
+Since Third-Party sellers Joined Amazon in 1999, they now account for 53% of the sellers.

 Launching your business brand on Amazon does however take some thought and consideration.
 There is serious money to be made, but let’s do it right.